gnyrfta/gameboy/README.md

 ### Whenever someone is inspired
 - [X] Build (3D-print?) a holder for the screen.
 Or use a shoebox.
 Used a shoebox.
 - Screensaver using some of the cool pixel art from that person I follow on Mastodon, if its gpl or so.
 Thats probably not going to work, since the arduino can't store more than one 70x70 px picture.
 No memory.
-Final debug Neopixels
+### Final debug Neopixels
-Colours randomized when moving far to the right with the colours. <- This might be fixed now. cursorXPixel was maxing out at 255.
+- [X] Colours randomized when moving far to the right with the colours. <- This might be fixed now. cursorXPixel was maxing out at 255.
-Takes 5-6 presses before 'off' is registered.
+- [X] Takes 5-6 presses before 'off' is registered. <-This is fixed.
+Wasn't updating the strip until the cursor moved.
-Same for on.
+- [X] Same for on.
+Same as above.
-The cursor moves very slowly up and down.
+- [ ] The cursor moves very slowly up and down.
+- [X] Red and green sometimes don't move back after moving forward.
+Fixed this - cursorXValue was being set to zero and then refusing to go to negative values.
-Both the menus (main and Neopixel) should not have vertical emptyness.
+- [ ] Both the menus (main and Neopixel) should not have vertical emptyness.
 Maybe with an external SD-card.
   - [ ] Add high score.
 Is there any way to store this between restarts in Arduino?
 Maybe later.
   - [ ] Asteroids - Life minus upon collision. -> You just have one life, decided to simplify it.